Conserve soil moisture, prevent weeds and improve the health and fertility your soil with these mulching tricks and tips.

 Whether it’s organic kitchen waste or stones, your home structure should influence the type of mulch you should opt for.
 Case in point, houses with red tones similar to that common among barns should go for dark brown dyed mulches.

-Also, plants with pastel colored flowers would make the perfect addition as it will help set off a totally natural look and feel.
+Also, plants with pastel coloured flowers would make the perfect addition as it will help set off a totally natural look and feel.

 In essence, much credit is given to the natural nutrients they offer.
 Of course, their accessibility and affordability are also considered huge contributing factors to their popularity.